jastr945/PDXclass/capstone/animalproject/readme.md

-# New Searchable Database for OFOSA (Oregon Friends of Shelter Animals)
+# A Searchable Database For An Animal Shelter
 ### Product Overview
- The goal of this project is to set up a new searchable database for Oregon Friends of Shelter Animals (OFOSA), which will be added to the existing website of the organization.
-The current system that the website has, is poorly organized and has limited options.
-The new search engine will allow potential adopters to find the best match.
+ The goal of this project is to set up a searchable database, which could be potentially used on a website of any animal shelter or animal rescue organization.
+This search engine will allow potential adopters to find the best match.
 The shelter team should be able to add and edit animal profiles easily.
 The new application will be simply looking, easy to use, lightweight and mobile-friendly.
-It's very important for the OFOSA team to be able to access the database from any device and edit it on the go.
+It's very important for any animal rescue team to be able to access the database from any device and edit it on the go.
 ### Specific Functionality
 The information about adoptable animals will be contained in animal profiles stored in the database.
 The project will have two main sections for the two groups of users:
    - the database management system available **for the shelter staff** from the admin panel;